soz-live/soz-live.github.io/docs/users/specify.md

 ## Introduction

-**SOZ-LIVE** is a collection of over 2500 Lisp routines, that enables the creation of complex CAD entities, from a series of inputs of simpler objects.

-**SOZ** interactions can be through a dialog box driven Graphical User Interface (GUI), on the command-line (CLI) or though **LIVE** a node-based UI written in **SOZ**, that enables users to create visual scripts for iterative design.

-In this document we will go into details of the various types of classes and how to create them within **SOZ-LIVE**.
+In this document we will go into details of the various types used during the Specify stage of Model creation.

 ## Values